liberbey/django-game-leaderboard/README.md

 For a deployment, please comment the "django_heroku.settings(locals())" line in settings.py, edit database configurations in settings.py and edit redis configurations in api/core/constants.py.

 Note: Memory usage of Redis can be calculated as N * 400 bytes where N is the number of users.
+This can be decreased by nearly half if necessary, but that may increase the time complexity of country leaderboard response.

 ## Endpoints